-Members were advised that the Council was invited through SOLACE to participate in a UK wide research project in October 2021 about the impact of COVID-19 on the UK's cultural sector.
-The final report had been published and an executive summary of 'Culture in Crisis' was circulated for Members' information.
-A full report could be made available should any Member wish to have a copy.
+Members are advised that the Council was invited through SOLACE to participate in a UK wide research project in October 2021 about the impact of COVID-19 on the UK's cultural sector.
+The final report has now been published and an executive summary of 'Culture in Crisis' is enclosed for Members' information.
+A full report can be made available should any Member wish to have a copy.